joshandnoodles/Thesis/readme.md

 An optically centric underwater wireless communication system

-*This project uses the OpenROV 2.8 as a testing medium in saltwater conditions.
-However, no affiliation with OpenROV has been declared.
+*This project uses the OpenROV 2.8 as a testing medium to verify the system’s ability to create a communication link in saltwater conditions.
+No affiliation with OpenROV has been declared.
 Learn more about OpenROV's vision here (http://www.openrov.com/).*

 ## Structure